Understanding and Optimizing the Hammer Gap in SYOGM Rock Impact Mill for Enhanced Gold Recovery

 Why Hammer Gap Matters in Gold Mining

-In the context of starting your own gold mine, efficient crushing is the first step after prospecting and excavation. and or other matrices, requiring pulverization to free it for gravity separation, cyanidation, or amalgamation.
+In the context of starting your own gold mine, efficient crushing is the first step after prospecting and excavation.
+Gold in hard rock ore is often microscopic and embedded in quartz or other matrices, requiring pulverization to free it for gravity separation, cyanidation, or amalgamation.
 An improperly set hammer gap can lead to:

 For SYOGM clients, we recommend starting with a 5-10 mm gap for typical gold-bearing rocks, as it handles feed sizes up to 50-150 mm and produces output where over 50% passes a 50-mesh screen—ideal for downstream processes like shaking tables or centrifuges.